nockscitney/SeratoNowPlaying/README.md

 # SeratoNowPlaying
-A tool which allows users to get the currently (and previously) playing track names from Serato DJ
+A tool which allows users to get the currently (and previously) playing track names from Serato DJ.
+This is split into two different applications, depending on your operating system.
+- **Windows Users:** Use SeratoNowPlaying
+- **Mac Users:** Use SeratoNowPlaying-Lite

-## Current Version (1.1.0.2)
+## Current Version (1.1.1.0)
-Dowload the Current Version Here: https://github.com/nockscitney/SeratoNowPlaying/releases/tag/1.1.0.2
+Dowload the Current Version Here: https://github.com/nockscitney/SeratoNowPlaying/releases/tag/1.1.1.0

-## SeratoNowPlaying-Lite (1.0.0.0)
+## SeratoNowPlaying-Lite (1.0.1.0)
 I have now ported over a lite version to the .net Core framework.
-This has been tested on both Windows and Mac and detailed install / setup instructions can be found below.: https://github.com/nockscitney/SeratoNowPlaying/releases/tag/snpl1.0.0.0
+This has been tested on both Windows and Mac and detailed install / setup instructions can be found below.: https://github.com/nockscitney/SeratoNowPlaying/releases/tag/snpl-1.0.1.0

 ## About
 This tool will write the current and previous track to a text file, which can then be used by streaming services such as IceCast & BUTT.
 It can also be used directly by broadcasting software such as OBS Studio, to update an on screen text field.